unawaz1996/miscellaneous/SpliceAI/README.md

 - [x]  Split a VCF file by samples and put into different directories

-- [x]  Go into these subdirectories and further split by chromosome (an array on Phoenix)
+- [x]  Go into these subdirectories and further split by chromosome (an array on Phoenix or an array using WDL??)

 - [ ] Run spliceAI only only files with chr extension (chr means they are split)